 This low-residency program is completed partially face-to-face and online.
 While the majority of your coursework will be online, five days at the start of each semester you will meet in-person in the Greater Indianapolis area to work in a small group setting with your professors and classmates.

 This experience allows you the flexibility you need for your workplace, as well as the benefit of face-to-face interaction.
 The face-to-face sessions are held at Ball State’s Center for Academic and Economic Innovation at Launch Fishers, just a few miles north of Indianapolis (map).

 The once-a-semester meetings have been grouped together and designed to fit as conveniently as possible around your work schedule.

 - Thursday, Friday, and Saturday from 8:30 a.m. to 5 p.m.

 The in-person coursework will both introduce the semester’s work and focus direct instruction on the courses being taught that semester.
 The remainder of the coursework will be done online through Blackboard and using Google tools, including occasional video conferences with classmates and professors via Google Hangout.

-You will take two classes per semester in the fall and spring, and one class in the summer.
+You will take two classes per semester in the fall, spring, and summer.
 Or, you may opt to take one course at a time and spread over two years.

 - EMDD 600 Usability and Evaluation Research Methods (3 credits)